 Meet the expectations of today’s customer with phygital tactics

 The satisfaction that the client obtains when visiting a store is all relative due to the expectations they have in regards to the product and service.
 If the quality of a product is perceived to be fantastic online and later does not meet the expectations of the consumer when buying it in-store as a result of poor service, the overall shopper experience results in disappointment (even if the product is not).
-This is why it’s essential for retailers to understand what their consumers expect from both their products and of the customer service they provide, to meet those expectations in a phygital way.
+This is why it’s essential for retailers to understand what consumers expect from both their products and the customer service they provide to meet those expectations in a phygital way.